canadaduane/activepieces-cloudron/docs/004-bcrypt.md

 No specific lines of code need to be removed beyond modifying the `FROM` instruction in the `Dockerfile`.

 ## 8. Robustness of the Solution
-*   Aligning Node.js versions for building and running native addons is a standard, reliable, and generally robust solution to prevent ABI mismatch errors.
+*   Rebuilding native modules in the final stage is a common and robust pattern for Docker multi-stage builds when native module compatibility is critical and difficult to achieve by solely matching versions in a separate builder stage.
-*   This approach ensures that all native dependencies are compiled correctly for the target runtime environment from the outset.
+*   This approach directly addresses compatibility with the runtime environment.
+*   The downside is a slight increase in layer size due to installing/uninstalling build tools, but it's often a necessary trade-off for reliability.

 ## 9. Verification Steps (Post-Implementation)
 1. Modify the `Dockerfile` as planned.